 Appendix: A Smarter Test

-Furthermore, you could want to add more intelligence to the test to truly verify its accuracy.
-Let’s consider, for example, a scenario where the following snippet of the payload is present only certain times:
+Furthermore, you may want to add more intelligence to a test to truly verify its accuracy.
+Let’s consider, for example, a scenario in which the following snippet of the payload is present only under certain conditions:

 while the payload often contains this snippet: